 Without an out-of-network insurance solution, out-of-network claim filing can be a significant obstacle for practices eyeing direct care.

 Patient engagement as an out-of-network eye care provider

-Most people don’t know their vision insurance plans come with out-of-network benefits.
+Most people don’t know their vision plans come with out-of-network benefits.
 And many prospective patients tend to prefer in-network care.

 In fact, 60% of patients who see out-of-network providers without knowing it would have preferred in-network care.

 So, how do out-of-network ECPs capture more patients?
 By educating them!

 You and your staff should develop and practice new scripts.

 Train your staff for direct care